jamesbutler01/Portfolio/README.md

 # Portfolio
-A few examples of my work as a Computational Neuroscientist at University College London (UCL).
-My work focuses on how neural networks encode information, particularly during economic decision-making.
+A few examples of my work as a Computational Neuroscientist in the field of decision making.
 Everything is original, independent work I have completed that has been (or will be) submitted to high impact, peer-reviewed, journals.
 Feel free to get in touch if you have any questions!

 ## Contents